If you read our guide to the best whiskey distilleries in Ireland, you’ll probably recognise some of the Dublin distilleries mentioned below.

 Those that visit the Pears Lyons distillery on James St. can choose from for different tours (including a VIP tour, if you’re feeling fancy!).

-The Teelings Distillery was, interestingly enough, the first new whiskey distillery in Dublin to be built for 125 when it launched a few years back.
+The Teelings Distillery was, interestingly enough, the first whiskey distillery in Dublin to be built in 125 when it launched a few years back.

 You’ll find it finely plonked in what’s known as Dublin’s ‘Golden Triangle’, which was once a historic distilling district at the heart of the city.